ROI and more regulations: Here's what to expect from AI in 2025

 While this momentum isn’t looking to slow down in 2025, expert analysts are now saying that business leaders will focus on getting their return on investment (ROI) on AI by putting the lessons they learned over the years into practice.

-Dr Marc Warner, the CEO of Faculty, an AI consulting firm says that senior leaders need to stop viewing AI as “experimental”, and start treating it as an essential part of business transformation.
+Dr Marc Warner, the CEO of AI consulting firm Faculty, says that senior leaders need to stop viewing AI as “experimental”, and need to start treating it as an essential part of business transformation.

 He also advocates for a business strategy that integrates AI, rather than introducing standalone strategies, which will, according to him, provide the most success.